 You can find dinosaurs in New Jersey, but you have to know where to look.
 Even though my home state is known for suburban sprawl and peculiar odors today, a little over 65 million years ago much of it was covered by the ocean.
-Marine crocodiles, plesiosaurs, and gigantic mosasaurs prowled the near-shore waters, and the dinosaurs
+Marine crocodiles, plesiosaurs, and gigantic mosasaurs prowled the near-shore waters, and the dinosaurs Hadrosaurus and

 Unfortunately some of the most significant fossil sites in New Jersey have been built over or are no longer being examined, but there is one place where anyone can go to find fossils.
 It is called Big Brook and is well known for the abundance of shark teeth and other small fossils.
 Every one in a while, though, someone finds a bit of dinosaur bone.